mvazquezc/ocp-mutate-webook-nopodresources/readme.md

 1. Deploy the webhook service

-    1. If you want the webhook to remove resources definition for every pod:

     ~~~sh
-        oc create -f deploy/webhook-svc-deployment-everything.yaml
+    oc create -f deploy/webhook-svc-deployment.yaml
     ~~~
-    2. If you want the webhook to remove resources definitions only for non-guaranteed pods:
+2. Update the `CA_BUNDLE` for the webhooks

     ~~~sh
-        oc create -f deploy/webhook-svc-deployment-nonguaranteed.yaml
+    deploy/updatecabundle.sh deploy/mutatingwebhook.yaml
+    deploy/updatecabundle.sh deploy/validatingwebhook.yaml
     ~~~
-2. Update the `CA_BUNDLE` for the webhook
+3. Deploy the `MutatingWebhookConfiguration` and the `ValidatingWebhookConfiguration`:

     ~~~sh
-    deploy/updatecabundle.sh deploy/webhook.yaml
+    oc create -f deploy/mutatingwebhook.yaml -f deploy/validatingwebhook.yaml
     ~~~
-3. Deploy the `MutatingWebhookConfiguration`
+4. Test the webhooks:

+    1. Mutation Webhook:

+        > **NOTE**: As you can see the deployment have requests and limits set to same values, our mutator webhook will do nothing.

         ~~~sh
-    oc create -f deploy/webhook.yaml
+        oc create -f deploy/test-mutating/test-app-deployment.yaml
         ~~~
-4. Deploy the test `namespace` and `deployment`

-    > **NOTE**: As you can see the deployment has some requests and limits set, our mutator webhook will remove those.
+        > **NOTE**: If the pod is Burstable (different requests and limits), our mutator webhook will request the removal of resources from pod.

         ~~~sh
-    oc create -f deploy/test-app-deployment.yaml
+        oc create -f deploy/test-mutating/test-app-deployment-burstable.yaml
         ~~~

-    > **NOTE**: If you're running the non-guaranteed webhook then below command will get the resources removes.
+        > **NOTE**: If the pod doesn't have any requests then no patch will be done

         ~~~sh
-    oc create -f deploy/test-app-deployment-burstable.yaml
+        oc create -f deploy/test-mutating/test-app-deployment-besteffort.yaml
         ~~~
+    2. Validation Webhook

-    > **NOTE**: If the pod doesn't have any requests then no patch will be done
+        > **NOTE**: As you can see the deployment have requests and limits set to same values, our validator will accept this request.

         ~~~sh
+        oc create -f deploy/test-validating/test-app-deployment.yaml
+        ~~~

+        > **NOTE**: If the pod is Burstable (different requests and limits), our validator webhook will deny this request.

+        ~~~sh
+        oc create -f deploy/test-validating/test-app-deployment-burstable.yaml
+        ~~~

+        > **NOTE**: If the pod doesn't have any requests then the validator webhook will deny the request.

+        ~~~sh
-    oc create -f deploy/test-app-deployment-besteffort.yaml
+        oc create -f deploy/test-validating/test-app-deployment-besteffort.yaml
+        ~~~

+5. Clean everything:

+    ~~~sh
+    oc delete ns test-ns-mutate test-ns-validate
+    ~~~

+    ~~~sh
+    oc delete -f deploy/webhook-svc-deployment.yaml
+    ~~~

+    ~~~sh
+    oc delete -f deploy/mutatingwebhook.yaml -f deploy/validatingwebhook.yaml
     ~~~